Date: Easter Weekend, 10th April 2020 (Good Friday)

 5. Teams may not receive assistance from anyone else except in the event of medical emergency, and team members may only draft behind members of their own team.

 6. In the event of road closure or similar unforeseen circumstance detours are permissible but proof of passage must be obtained at the furthest point of the detour.

 7. A minimum of three members of the team must finish the ride together and declare the same distance for the Flèche to be validated.
 The Flèche will not be validated if the actual distance ridden exceeds the distance specified in the proposed route by more than 15%, or is more than 20% shorter than planned, or if the distance ridden is less than the minimum of 360kms.
-Team members who do not manage to complete at least 80% of their planned ride will be deemed as non-finishers.
+Team members who do not manage to complete at least 80% of their planned ride and exceed 360km will be deemed as non-finishers.